sachin-panayil/npd/db/tinman_SQL_schema_standard/README.md

 These require either a custom rule, external linter, or manual review:

-* Use full English words, not abbreviations
+* Use full English words, not abbreviations (so international_business_machines and not ibm)
-* Don’t use data types as names
+* Don’t use data types as names (so sales_count and not sales_count_int.
+Let the INT data type say it is an integer)
-* Use singular nouns for table names
+* Use singular nouns for table names (person and not persons or people)
-* Primary key should be named id
+* Primary key should be named simply id
-* Foreign keys should follow the pattern `<table>_id`
+* Foreign keys should follow the pattern `<table_name_here>_id`
   * Two foreign keys in the table requires a prefix on the foreign key column, to differentiate the two links.
-Like `<helpfulname>_<table>_id` etc.
+Like `<helpful_name>_<table_name_here>_id` etc.
-  * Foreign keys can and will be created dynamically based on this naming convention.
+  * Foreign keys can and should be created dynamically based on this naming convention.
 * Name indexes explicitly with table and column
 * Name constraints clearly
-* The varchar or text field in the table is assumed to be the "auto-suggest search" field for the table.
-If this is not true, then the table needs an explicit select_name field or postfixed field.
+* The varchar or text field listed first in the table is assumed to be the "auto-suggest search" field for the table.
+If this is not correct, then the table needs an explicit select_name field or postfixed field.
 * DURC Reserved names:
   * a column named select_name or that ends in \_select_name is reserved for the field that will power an auto-suggest lookup on the table.
   * column names with a postfix of _markdown are used to invoke a front-end markdown editor